 - Access to Thousands of Plugins

 What makes BoldGrid so great is that all of its features are integrated into the tool itself.
-“We connect to APIs for color palettes, stock photography, and plugins,” Mike says.
+“We connect to APIs for color palettes, stock photography, and plugins,” Mike said.
 “The beauty is that you don’t have to approach outside vendors to pay them.
 There is a microtransaction currency called Coins that you can purchase inside of BoldGrid.
 So, you can purchase that stock photography right inside the tool.”

 Once a stock photo is chosen, there’s no need to spend time on resizing or worrying about aspect ratio.
 Colors can be chosen by a user, and BoldGrid will redesign the entire color palette around them.
-“Everything is right in there and works seamlessly,” Mike says.
+“Everything is right in there and works seamlessly,” Mike said.
 For those who like a visual representation of how BoldGrid works, there is a very informative video outlining the tool on BoldGrid’s site.

 Coming Soon: Upgrades and Extras for Hosts and Users

 On the horizon for BoldGrid are premium features that will benefit hosts and developers alike, and a big part of that relates to optimizing revenue shares for everyone.
-“We want to make sure everyone is is fairly compensated for what they’re doing,” Mike says.
+“We want to make sure everyone is is fairly compensated for what they’re doing,” Mike said.
 “If they’re pushing out or promoting sales inside the marketplace, we want to make sure that there’s a revenue share in place.
 We also have to ensure the revenue is provided to the plugin provider.”

 For hosts, BoldGrid plans on adding admin panels that allow hosts to view how many users on the server are using BoldGrid.
-“You can see who’s not on premium, so you’ll be able to market to them to upgrade them to a premium key as opposed to a free key, which is readily available right now on our website,” Mike says.
+“You can see who’s not on premium, so you’ll be able to market to them to upgrade them to a premium key as opposed to a free key, which is readily available right now on our website,” Mike said.
 “Hosts will have access to backend features that will make reporting much easier.”

 Mike also notes that more premium features will be coming soon, including snapshots and rollbacks.
 This will allow seamless upgrades, prevent any conversion issues, and ensure that features are compatible after updates.